AdobeDocs/workfront.nl-NL/help/quicksilver/planning/general/planning-faq.md

 ## Zullen we ook planningsgegevens kunnen ophalen met behulp van de API?

 Ja.
 We hebben al een plannings-API en een Fusion-connector.
-Zie voor meer informatie [Adobe Workfront-planningsmodules](/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-planning-modules.md).
+Voor informatie, zie [ de modules van de Planning van Adobe Workfront ](/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-planning-modules.md).
 Documentatie voor de Workfront Planning API is binnenkort beschikbaar.

 <!--From a Marketing Workspace - is it best to have one master Workspace to use for a Global Marketing team OR is it best to have individual Workspaces for each Business Line, Country, Brand, etc. i saw that we're able to have up to 1000 Workspaces and potentially connect Workspaces. is it possible to link records btwn workspaces?
 Use case would be - allow each product their own workspace, but with shared record types.
 And then would want to see a shared view that combines everything. -->